brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 separated from your pack as it gets thrown into a trunk or the back of a pickup truck on the side of a busy road.
 There are a lot of nice people living near these trail towns and I was constantly surprised by the help I received.
-Particular shout out to Al Lehouiller, owner of [Johnson Hardware Store](https://jhrvt.com/) who I met while he was walking his dog in the woods just outside of Johnson.
-Al drove me into town and showed me the good places to eat.

 Gear
 ----